 Closing the loop is the process of taking action on customer experience feedback and directly following up with those who provide the feedback.

-- Inform Customer Experience Design decisions: Uncover customer insights from the feedback that lead to decisions on how to design improved customer experiences.
+• Inform customer experience design decisions: Uncover customer insights from the feedback, leading to decisions on how to design improved customer experiences.

-- Fix critical issues that create detractors: Follow up with customers who had a poor experience to improve their perception of your company, and hopefully turn them from an unhappy customer into a fan.
+• Fix critical issues that create detractors: Follow up with customers who had a poor experience to improve their perception of your company, and hopefully turn unhappy customers into fans.